abilian/hop3/README.md

    employs for virtualization and security.

 2. **Installation**:
-    - Download the latest version of Hop3 from the official repository: `git clone https://github.com/abilian/hop3.git`
+    - Clone the latest version of Hop3 from the official repository: `git clone https://github.com/abilian/hop3.git`
     - Follow the installation instructions in the `docs/installation.md` to set up Hop3 on your system.

 3. **Configuration**: Configuration options can be found in the `config` directory.
 Adjust these settings to suit your